umeshkhatiwada13/NASA-Planetary-Seismology-Signal-Detection/README.md

 # Planetary Seismology Signal Detection

 ## Overview

-This project focuses on the analysis of seismic data from the Apollo missions and the Mars InSight Lander to detect and classify seismic events.
-As planetary seismology missions encounter significant challenges in transmitting high-resolution seismic data back to Earth due to power constraints, our goal is to develop algorithms that effectively distinguish scientifically valuable signals from background noise.
+This project aims to analyze seismic data from the Apollo missions and the Mars InSight Lander to identify and classify seismic events.
+Given the constraints of planetary missions, where high-resolution seismic data transmission to Earth requires significant power, the goal is to develop algorithms that can distinguish scientifically valuable signals from noise.

-The **primary objectives** of this project include:

-- **Data Preprocessing**: Cleaning and filtering raw seismic data to isolate relevant frequency ranges.
-This step is crucial for enhancing the visibility of seismic signals and reducing the effects of noise.
+## Objectives
+- Develop a system to process and analyze seismic data from planetary missions.
+- Implement the Short-Term Average/Long-Term Average (STA/LTA) algorithm to detect seismic events.
+- Utilize machine learning techniques, particularly Random Forest classifiers, to separate noise from seismic signals.
+- Visualize the results, including filtered seismic data, detection performance, and classification metrics.

+## Data Sources
+- Seismic data from the Apollo missions.
+- Data from the Mars Interior Exploration using Seismic Investigations, Geodesy, and Heat Transport (InSight) Lander.
+- Example datasets provided for training and testing purposes.

+## Methodology

+### Data Preprocessing
+- Load seismic data and perform necessary cleaning.
+- Apply a bandpass filter to isolate relevant seismic frequencies.

+### Event Detection
-- **Event Detection**: Implementing the Short-Term Average/Long-Term Average (STA/LTA) algorithm to identify potential seismic events within the noisy dataset.
-By analyzing energy differences across short and long segments of data, the STA/LTA algorithm provides a robust method for detecting seismic activity.
+- Implement the STA/LTA algorithm to identify potential seismic events in the filtered data.

-- **Machine Learning Classification**: Utilizing machine learning techniques, specifically a Random Forest classifier, to further refine the separation of noise from signals.
-This involves extracting key features from the seismic data, such as amplitude and energy, to train a model that can accurately predict whether a given segment is a signal or noise.
+- Mark detected events for further analysis.

+### Machine Learning Classification
+- Extract features from the data, such as amplitude and energy.
+- Train a Random Forest classifier to distinguish between noise and signal.
+- Evaluate model performance using metrics like precision, recall, and F1-score.

+### Visualization
+- Plot the filtered seismic data with detected events.
+- Generate confusion matrices and precision-recall curves to assess model performance.

+## Results
+- The model successfully identifies seismic events within the noisy data.
-- **Visualization**: Providing clear visualizations of the filtered data, detected events, and model performance metrics.
-This aids in understanding the characteristics of the seismic signals and evaluating the effectiveness of the detection algorithms.
+- Visualizations provide insight into the model's performance and the characteristics of the seismic signals.

-By effectively processing and analyzing seismic data, this project aims to contribute valuable insights into planetary seismology while optimizing data transmission for future missions.
-The methodologies developed here could be crucial for ensuring that only the most relevant seismic data is transmitted back to Earth, thereby conserving power and bandwidth in space exploration.